 I've never understood why this species in burl veneer has been so under-recognized.
-The colors in Pepperwood veneer (Pimiento) are outstanding.
+The colors in pepperwood veneer (Pimiento) are outstanding.
 Where else can you find bright pink, brilliant red, and random dark "veins" in a single sheet?
-Combine this veneer with a solid wood counterpart like walnut or wenge and you'll have an outstanding look that even some the best craftspersons have not yet achieved.
+Combine this veneer with walnut or wenge and you'll end up with a gorgeous project.
+Be aware that pepperwood veneer will have small voids that require grain filling, but that bit of extra work is worth the result!

 Common Names: